simbadMarino/btfs-sharedLib/README.md

 BTFS shared libraries implementation for iOS and Android This code is a modified fork from the official bittorrent/go-btfs code.
 Some dependencies were adapted/removed so it can run on iOS.
 Android support is pending to be tested.

+# Requirements(iOS library):
+* go1.16.15 darwin/arm64
+* XCode command line tools installed
+* Tested on XCode 13.3.1, other versions might present unexpected problems.

-Steps to build a shared library for iOS:
+# Steps to build a shared library for iOS:

 1. git clone this repository
 2. cd into cmd/btfs